MicrosoftDocs/power-automate-docs/articles/faqs-action-suggestions-power-automate-desktop.md

 - The suggested actions Copilot capability can only propose actions currently available in the Power Automate for desktop’s standard library of actions.
 It can't propose actions that are custom-made by an organization (custom actions).
 - The suggested actions Copilot capability is available to environments deployed in the following regions: Asia Pacific, Australia, Canada, France, Germany, India, Japan, Korea, Norway, Singapore, South Africa, Switzerland, United Arab Emirates, United Kingdom and United States.
-- This feature is currently available only to Work or School accounts.
+- This feature is currently available only to users using a work or school account.

 ## Related information